HackerspaceMumbai/eleventy-high-performance-blog/blog/The_MVP_Challenge.md

 ### Microsoft Teams

-During this pandemic, all our events have been held online.
-And for us, Microsoft Teams has been our workhorse that has helped folks stay connected, collaborate with each other, and hold virtual meetups.
+During this pandemic, all our events have been online.
+And for us, Microsoft Teams has been our workhorse that has helped folks stay connected, collaborate, and hold virtual meetups.

 ![Wearing an MS Office T-shirt and taking part in a Microsoft Build 2021 session that we recorded in MS Teams](../img/blog/Build_2021_Teams.png)